-applicable to multiple instruments.9 This would provide practitioners with a clearer overview and easier access to the legal framework.
-Clarifying the relationship between the existing cooperation instruments can, in particular, contribute to a more proportionate use of these instruments (e.g. by recourse to the ESO instead of the EAW).10

-2.2 Recommendation

-To the EU legislator

-Clarify the relationships and interplay between the different instruments, with a view to their proportionate use11 and consider achieving this by adopting a code on judicial cooperation in criminal matters.

-Dictionary of judicial cooperation

-A recurring issue in judicial cooperation concerns the interpretation of EU legislation, particularly in relation to translation, terminology, and legal concepts that either do not exist in certain Member States or are known by different names.
+cooperation instruments can, in particular, contribute to a more proportionate use of these instruments (e.g. by recourse to the ESO instead of the EAW).
+2.2 Recommendation To the EU legislator Clarify the relationships and interplay between the different instruments, with a view to their proportionate use and consider achieving this by adopting a code on judicial cooperation in criminal matters.
+Dictionary of judicial cooperation A recurring issue in judicial cooperation concerns the interpretation of EU legislation, particularly in relation to translation, terminology, and legal concepts that either do not exist in certain Member States or are known by different names.
 These discrepancies can cause confusion, delays, and even legal misinterpretations, ultimately hindering effective, coherent and efficient judicial cooperation.
 An official EU dictionary should be developed to minimise language barriers and improve legal clarity, compiling key legal concepts, terms, and annexes related to mutual recognition instruments and judicial cooperation.
 This dictionary should provide detailed definitions, synonyms, and equivalent terms across the Member States' official languages, particularly where confusion or discrepancies exist.
 Such a resource would enhance the mutual understanding of legal systems and contribute to more effective and reliable judicial cooperation across the EU.

-2.3 Recommendation

-To the EU legislator

-9 See OA, para 7.2.4.

-10 Proportionality is one of the dimensions of the concept of coherence.
+2.3 Recommendation To the EU legislator Consider introducing an official dictionary of EU judicial cooperation terminology.
+Simplification of EU legislation &lt;sup>10 Proportionality is one of the dimensions of the concept of coherence.
 See OA, para.
-7.1.1.
-11 E.g. between the ESO and the EAW (see OA, para.
+7.1.1. &lt;sup>11 E.g. between the ESO and the EAW (see OA, para.
 7.2.2).

-Consider introducing an official dictionary of EU judicial cooperation terminology.

-Simplification of EU legislation

-EU legislation, particularly Regulations and Directives, is often drafted with frequent cross-references to prior legal texts.
+EU legislation, particularly Regulations and Directives, is often drafted with frequent crossreferences to prior legal texts.
 While this approach ensures legal continuity, it can also make the texts difficult to read and apply.
 This complexity may hinder effective implementation and accessibility of EU law.
 See, for instance, the formulation of Directive (EU) 2023/2843 on the digitalisation of judicial cooperation and Regulation (EU) 2023/2844.
 The preamble and the text of both instruments represent an example of regulatory chaos, complexity and confusion.

 2.4 Recommendation

 To the EU legislator

 Consider simplifying the wording and adopting more user-friendly texts to make them easier to understand.

 ESO

-Although the current Framework Decision does not stand in the way of a national legal framework that allows for issuing an ESO when the person involved is not in the issuing Member State,12 it does not explicitly provide for this possibility.
+Although the current Framework Decision does not stand in the way of a national legal framework that allows for issuing an ESO when the person involved is not in the issuing Member State, it does not explicitly provide for this possibility.
 It also does not contain an incentive to broaden the scope of applicability of this instrument.

 2.5 Recommendation

 To the EU legislator

 Amend the current set-up with regard to the requirements for issuing an ESO by providing a legal basis for issuing an ESO when the person involved is not in the issuing Member State.

-EIO for ensuring the presence of the accused person at the trial by videoconference
+ESO and EAW

+In cases in which the person concerned fails to comply with supervision measures, authorities consider the procedure for issuing a national arrest warrant and an EAW to be too lengthy and complex.
+This may allow the person to abscond.

-12 See OA, para.
+&lt;sup>12 See OA, para.
 7.2.2.